How to Clean Windows & Window Screens

 - Don’t allow dirt and residue to remain on glass surfaces for an extended period of time.

-One of the biggest benefits of double-hung windows is that each sash can be released from the frame and tilted toward the interior of the home.
-This makes for easy cleaning without going outside or having to balance on a ladder to clean your second-story windows.
+Forget the hassle of climbing a ladder to clean windows from outside your home.
+One of the biggest benefits of double-hung windows is that each sash can be released from the frame and tilted in for easy cleaning.

-Watch the video here to see the process in action.
+Watch the video to see the process in action, or click here for step-by-step instructions.

 Is it time for a window upgrade?